aniljaiswal/nasa_api_test/README.md

   ## API Routes

+The API routes are registered in the file at `routes/web.php`.

 To test the API routes after running the above console command, run the following console command first.
 This command will start a simple PHP development server in the root folder.

 ```